 Allow me to posit three examples of its moral imperatives that fail as categoricals and thus tempt hypothetical completion by desire.
 The first is the inevitable appeal to hypotheticality contained within categorical commands.
 These simultaneously forbid and demand that believers employ their own judgment, thereby asking readers to evaluate an issue while forbidding them to do so.
 The second is the existence of explicit contradictions of numerous categorical commands in Scripture.
 The third is the gross ambiguity surrounding the cornerstone of Christian moral duty: the Great Commandment.

 The first duty in answering that question is to see where in the Bible we can find what God’s will most clearly prescribes, and if it opens to our own interpretation, then so must all its less clearly articulated commands.
-The Bible says that the Great Commandment is the completion of the Law, the essence of Christian duty that grounds all moral commitments.
+The New Testament says that the Great Commandment is the completion of the Law, the essence of Christian duty that grounds all moral commitments.
 We are commanded to love God and love our neighbor as ourselves.
 What preferences can satisfy that most central of Christian obligations?
 What is meant and what is required by the first injunction: to love God with our whole heart and mind?
 Even on its face, this categorical presents obstacles to obedience, for we cannot love what we do not know, leading to challenges in our effort to love a divine Something whose hiddenness in itself must tempt our invention.
 And even with the most profound commitment to that summons, what does it mean to love all other persons as we love ourselves?
-So we simply cannot see the Great Commandment as a categorical duty that we can trust to guide our moral lives, a clear guide to which we can submit and surrender.
+So we simply cannot see the Great Commandment as a clearly categorical duty that we can trust to guide our moral lives, a form to which we can surrender.
 We must frame our obedience to it even in the ideal by interpreting the parables, narratives, and commentary in other sections of Scripture with assistance from its most capable apologists so as to find some hope of obeying it.

 We cannot love God directly in this life, say the theologians, for we cannot know what reason cannot grasp or perception reveal.
 Theologically, God is portrayed as both transcendent and immanent, meaning beyond knowledge and available to intuition.
 This seems a recipe for hypotheticality, for our inability to grasp the categorical nature of a Being who cannot even be limited by the class of “beings,” the absolute ineffability of the Divine, is a bedrock principle of apologetics.
 This apophatic contention lies at the heart of fideism and mysticism in western Christianity and is a generalized axiom of Orthodox churches.
 What is this God that we devote ourselves to?
 And what does this God command?
 Roman Catholics in the West resolve that difficulty by granting the Fathers of the Church and the popes in particular the power to explicate some cataphatic truths concerning the deity’s nature and will.
 Protestants obviously reject that capacity in favor of a total reliance on God’s immanence, particularly in the revelatory power of the Bible to transform hearts in response to its message.
 But imagine the space such a conception of divine will makes for hypotheticality in their beliefs and the impossibility of universalizing any one of those beliefs for public commitment!
 This was the Reformation’s lesson, one that began with a rejection of authority that by our own day has become so complete that it has for many become an axiom of their own moral commitment.
 But that rejection only throws us back upon our own resources as we struggle with our varying and limited understanding of how to obey what we cannot understand.
 We are reminded of C.S.
 Lewis’s warnings of the limitations of this capacity in fulfilling the first half of the Great Commandment.